You’ll Want to Make Pannkakstårta, the Swedish Pancake Torte

 4. Assemble the pannkakstårta.
 Start by taking a pancake from the stack and placing it on a serving plate.
 Spread blueberry jam (or your jam of choice) on the pancake, then spread whipping cream on top.
 (I used around a tablespoon of cream.)
 Take another pancake from the stack and place it on top, then lather with jam and whipped cream.
 Repeat until there is only one pancake left.
 Top this one with cream, fresh berries and powdered sugar.
 Smaklig måltid!
 (Bon appétit!)

-- To achieve the perfect circle, pour the batter steadily into the middle of the pan.
-The runny batter will make a circle for itself.
+- To achieve a perfect circle, pour the batter into the middle of the pan steadily.
+The runny batter will make the round shape by itself.

 - For milk, I used what’s called “sød” milk in Denmark.
 It’s a milk with 3.5% fat.